o3de/o3de-extras/Templates/Ros2FleetRobotTemplate/README.md

 This package contains a modified code from `nav2_bringup` package (https://github.com/ros-planning/navigation2).

 In this example, a fleet of robots is automatically spawned and each individual robot can be controlled via the Rviz2.
 An AMCL localization is used for robot localization.

+> Notice: Before running an automated fleet example, please make sure your level doesn't contain any robots in it (they will be spawned).

 ### Fleet configuration